 Do you earn extra income on the side by doing freelance work?
 Include that as part of your total income.

-Needless to say, finding ways to make extra money can help tremendously and gives you more flexibility with your budget.
+Needless to say, finding ways to make extra money can help tremendously and give you more flexibility with your budget.

 ⭐ One of my top recommendations and favorite ways to earn extra income is starting a blog.